site logo

 Before Antietam

 From a prominent family in Norwich, he had been a student at Union College, at Schenectady, NY (1860, 61) and had travelled in Europe before the War.
-At age 19, he enlisted as Private in Company C, 8th Connecticut Infantry.
-He was appointed 2nd Lieutenant, Company A and served as a Signal Officer on Burnside's Carolina Campaign.
-He was promoted First Lieutenant of the Company just before returning from that Campaign in July 1862.
+On 3 October 1861, then age 18, he enlisted and mustered as a Private in Company D, 8th Connecticut Infantry on 5 October.
+He was appointed 2nd Lieutenant of Company A on 24 December and served as a Signal Officer on Burnside's Carolina Campaign.
+He was promoted to First Lieutenant on 28 March 1862, and returned from that Campaign in July.

 On the Campaign